tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

     All the elements must have the same length.
 *  <b>`out_type`</b>: A `tf.DType` from: `tf.float32, tf.float64, tf.int32, tf.uint8, tf.int16, tf.int8, tf.int64`.
 *  <b>`little_endian`</b>: An optional `bool`.
 Defaults to `True`.
-    Whether the input bytes are in little-endian order.
+    Whether the input `bytes` are in little-endian order.
-    Ignored for out_types that are stored in a single byte like uint8.
+    Ignored for `out_type` values that are stored in a single byte like `uint8`.
 *  <b>`name`</b>: A name for the operation (optional).

 ##### Returns:

   A `Tensor` of type `out_type`.
-  A Tensor with one more dimension than the input bytes.
-The added dimension will have size equal to the length of the elements of bytes divided by the number of bytes to represent out_type.
+  A Tensor with one more dimension than the input `bytes`.
+The added dimension will have size equal to the length of the elements of `bytes` divided by the number of bytes to represent `out_type`.